Nagaland: Geography

-Twenty percent of the total land area of the state is covered with wooded forest, a haven for flora and fauna.
+Twenty per cent of the total land area of the state is covered with wooded forest, a haven for flora and fauna.
 The evergreen tropical and subtropical forests are found in strategic pockets in the state.

 Climate

 Nagaland has a largely monsoon climate with high humidity levels.
 Annual rainfall averages around 70–100 in, concentrated in the months of May to September.
 Temperatures range from 70 to 104 F. In winter, temperatures do not generally drop below 39 F, but frost is common at high elevations.
 Summer is the shortest season in the state, lasting only a few months.
 The temperature during the summer season remains between 16 and 31 C. Winter often arrives early, with bitter cold and dry weather striking certain regions of the state.
 The maximum average temperature recorded in the winter season is 24 C. Strong northwest winds blow across the state during the months of February and March.
-Snowfall happens in the higher elevations, but it is rare and most of the state does not witness any snow.